-If the refrigerant charge is removed from a scroll-equipped unit by bleeding the high side only, it is sometimes possible for the scrolls to seal, preventing pressure equalisation through the compressor.
+Caution!
+Before opening a system, it is important to remove all refrigerants from both the high and low side.
+If the refrigerant charge is removed from a scroll-equipped unit by bleeding the high side only, it is possible for the scrolls to seal preventing pressure equalisation through the compressor.
 This may leave the low side shell and suction line tubing pressurised.
 If a brazing torch is then applied to the low side while the low side shell and suction line contains pressure, the pressurised refrigerant and oil mixture could ignite when it escapes and contacts the brazing flame.
-To prevent this occurrence, it is important to check both the high and low side with gauges before unbrazing, or in the case of repairing a unit on an assembly line, bleed refrigerant from both the high and low side.
+To prevent this occurrence, it is important to check both the high and low side with manifold gauges before unbrazing.
 Instructions should be provided in appropriate product literature and assembly (line repair) areas.
+If compressor removal is required, the compressor should be cut out of system rather than unbrazed.